gopenapi/gopenapi/README.md

 # Gopenapi

-Gopenapi helps you to get rid of the cumbersome definition when writing openapi spec, and keep it as flexible as the native yaml syntax
+Gopenapi use javascript to extend and simplify openapi sepc.

 ## Goals